Today let’s chat about why you should use peat-free compost in your garden.

-Spring is well and truly here – we had a beautifully sunny Easter weekend and I got my hands dirty in the garden for the first time this year.
-As I was digging I had a great idea of starting a new occasional series of green gardening tips and ideas on Moral Fibres, much like my occasional energy saving tips and food waste tips.
-Of course, gardening is green by it’s very nature, but some gardening practices are less than planet friendly.
+As I was digging in my garden the other day, I had a great idea of starting a new occasional series of green gardening tips and ideas on Moral Fibres, much like my occasional energy-saving tips and food waste tips.
+Of course, gardening is green by its very nature, but some gardening practices are less than planet-friendly.
 So, now and again I’ll be sharing some easy eco-friendly green gardening tips to make your garden or allotment as green as can be.

 My first of my green gardening tips is close to my heart.
 I’d arguably say it’s the most important green gardening tip, but that’s just me: